Coltaho/Autosplitters/MegaManX6/README.md

 **Supported emulators for autosplitting:**
  - Bizhawk with Octoshock core versions 2.3.1 - 2.3.3
+ - ePSXe version 2.0.5
  - Dolphin version 5.0
  - X Legacy Collection on PC

 ## Features

 - Locks game time to actual ingame time.
 In LiveSplit compare against Game Time to see this!
-- Currently supports autosplitting for Bizhawk, Dolphin, and XLC2.
+- Currently supports autosplitting for Bizhawk, Dolphin, ePSXe, and XLC2.

 ## Installation